 Students taking courses at extension sites should call the Student Development Office for assistance.

 Locations: 4th Street Campus, Page Campus, Tuba City Public Library

-For more information on Adult Education you can visit the Adult Ed page.
+For more information on Adult Education you can visit the Adult Education page.

 GED prep classes (ABE) are currently offered in Flagstaff, Page and Tuba City.
 English language classes (ELAA) are offered in Flagstaff.
 Classes are open to all who are at least 16 years old and lawfully present in the US.
 We also offer a distance learning option for students in rural areas or with other barriers to attending classes.